haskellfoundation/tech-proposals/proposals/CHARTER.md

 ### Membership changes

 Requires 66% majority for approval.
+All initial membership seats shall be appointed by the CTO at their discretion.

 ## Reporting